-- the physical features of temperate forests and rainforests and their locations. - that forests remove carbon dioxide from the atmosphere and produce oxygen. - that forests can be natural habitats or managed by people.. - why rainforests in Brazil are at risk from deforestation. - that rainforests provide a wide range of important habitats and resources.
+- the physical features of temperate forests and rainforests. - that forests remove carbon dioxide from the atmosphere and produce oxygen. - that forests can be natural habitats or managed by people.. - why rainforests in Brazil are at risk from deforestation. - that rainforests provide a wide range of important habitats and resources.